archanarao011/FinalProject_DA/README.md

 A Dash model/ Flasp App is developed for the interface of displaying the recommendations.
 Please run the file front_end.ipynb for that.

+A peep into the ingredients of the products covering the following questions :

 Also attempted to predict if a product will get 5-star rating based on its ingredients?¶

+Is it really possible to distinguish between the product types based on their ingredients?

 The data is scraped from the Sephora website.